The Tiny house Blog

 Fixed Picture Windows

 Tiny homes often don’t get a lot of light, so to resolve this issue, you could consider getting fixed windows.
 Since they don’t have to be opened, they are great if you want to have larger windows at a lower cost.
 The disadvantage is that they don’t let air in since they cannot be opened.
-This can be fixed by adding a large door or sliding window on the other end of the house.
+This can be fixed by adding large steel doors or sliding windows on the other end of the house.

 Bay Windows